Avangardum/AvangardumStyleConvention/Readme.md

 | All Unity objects (Game objects, Animator states, etc.) | `SomeObject` |

 If you need to have serializable enums that show in the inspector, do not use your business logic enums.
-Instead, create special serializable enums with the `S_` prefix, use them anywhere where you need serialization, and use the business login enums in your business logic, mapping them on the boundary.
+Instead, create special serializable enums with the `Serializable` prefix, use them anywhere where you need serialization, and use the business logic enums in your business logic, mapping them on the boundary.
 Unlike the business logic enums, the serializable enums can have a `None` value, and their constants should have integer values explicitly specified, starting from 0 with the default step of 1000 to allow inserting new values in between in the future.

 ## Zenject